calacuda/prog-bot/README.md

 - make this a single project
 - use lazy static to start the message bus when necessary (like for tests and stuff)
 - model github and gitlab web-hook data
+- handle utterace detection with a button press